-Winding its way for 230 kilometres underneath towering mountains and beside dozens of enormous glaciers, the Icefields Parkway is a drive not to be missed.
+Winding its way for 230 kilometres (142 miles) underneath towering mountains and beside dozens of enormous glaciers, the Icefields Parkway is a drive not to be missed.
 Take a full day to explore its beauty and the many roadside attractions along its length.

 Bow Valley Parkway